p-jack/loud-check/README.md

 `Check.define` results in an object that consists of all the defined properties, with their values initialized to the `v` fields of those properties.
-That is a *sample object*, and can be used to copy the schema to other conforming objects (via `Check.copy`.)
+That is a *sample object*.
+You can pass the sample to `Check.parse` to parse a JSON string, raising an error if the object in the JSON does not pass the checks defined in the sample.
+You can also use `Check.run` to test an object against the schema, retrieving any failures without raising an error.